 (2) A hospice plan of care must reflect the participation of the hospice, representatives of the SNF, NF, or ICF/IID, and the client and family to the extent possible.

-(3) Any changes in the hospice plan of care must be discussed with the client or the client's legally authorized representative, and SNF, NF, or ICF/IID representatives, and must be approved by the hospice before implementation.
+(3) Any changes in the hospice plan of care must be discussed with the client or the client's LAR, and SNF, NF, or ICF/IID representatives, and must be approved by the hospice before implementation.

 (d) Coordination of services.
-In addition to the requirements in §97.288 of this chapter (relating to Coordination of Services) and §97.823 of this subchapter (relating to Coordination of Services by the Hospice), a hospice must:
+In addition to the requirements in §558.288 of this chapter (relating to Coordination of Services) and §558.823 of this subchapter (relating to Coordination of Services by the Hospice), a hospice must: